How Does Compound Interest Work?

 What is compound interest?
 This powerful force allows someone to invest a sum of money today that will grow into a much larger amount.

 For savers, it means earning interest on your original principal—plus on the interest your investment generates.
 Compound interest is sometimes described as “interest on interest” because earned interest essentially gets added to the principal over time.
 Savings vehicles such as certificates of deposit typically pay compound interest.

 For borrowers, it means that owed interest is being calculated on your unpaid balance, plus on previous interest charges left unpaid.
-This is, for example, how credit card debt can balloon if left unchecked.
+This is how credit card debt can balloon if left unchecked.

 You can also use the Rule of 72 to approximate how much an amount would grow over a time period.
 Let’s say you wanted to set aside $5,000.
-How would your investment grow after 36 years with a 2 percent versus 8 percent interest rate?
+How would your investment grow after 36 years with a 2% versus 8% interest rate?
 (We’ll assume you don’t make any additional contributions to the principal and that interest is compounded annually.)

-How long will it take to double your money at 2 percent interest?
+How long will it take to double your money at 2% interest?